anikdey-mit/student-info/README.md

 ---------------------------------------------------------------------------

-* To run the Django application on macOS, we need to create virtual environment.
-Then it we need to activate the virtual environment by running the following command :
+* To run the Django application, we need to create virtual environment.
+Then it we need to activate the virtual environment by running the following command for macOS :

                                         $ source bin/activate

+* And for Windows :
+                                        .\env\Scripts\activate

 * After activating the virtual environment, we need to change the directory to move to the project folder :